devkmsg/Resume/resume.md

   * Administer 600+ servers spread across multiple datacenters
   * Supported 24/7 customer facing applications and services
-  * Performed Active Directory User and Computer management(adding, deleting, and moving Users and Computers)
-  * Troubleshot hardware and software issues
   * Responsible for the production and QA game server/SE (Service Engine) environment
   * Performed Windows Updates, game build updates, and other updates, as needed
   * Interfaced with QA and Development teams for current and future software development life cycle environment requirements
   * Updated documentation with any necessary changes, found inefficiencies in documented procedures and proposed new procedures
-  * Monitor the Service-Now Ticket queue through the work day and execute any applicable tickets

 #### Systems Administrator - Intern - June 2008 to August 2008
   * Performed game build updates, and other updates, as needed
   * Updated documentation with any necessary changes, found inefficiencies in documented procedures and proposed new procedures
   * Responsible for the QA environment
-  * Monitor the RT Ticket queue through the work day and execute any applicable tickets

 ## Education
 Johnson & Wales University, Providence, RI						09/2005-11/2008